smartcontractkit/full-blockchain-solidity-course-js/README.md

 ## Welcome to the course!
 *[⌨️ (00:00:00) Lesson 0: Welcome To Blockchain](https://www.youtube.com/watch?v=gyMwXuJrbJQ&t=0s)*
 ## Best Practices
-- **Follow the repository:** While going through the course be 100% certain to follow along with the github repository, If you run into in an issue check the chronological-updates in the repo.
+- **Follow the repository:** While going through the course be 100% certain to follow along with the github repository.
+If you run into in an issue check the chronological-updates in the repo.
 - **Be Active in the community:** Ask questions and engage with other developers going through the course in the discussions tab, be sure to go and say hello or gm!
-This space is different from the other industries, you don't have to be secretive, communicate, network and learn with others :)
+This space is different from the other industries, you don't have to be secretive; communicate, network and learn with others :)
-- **Learn at your own pace:** It doesnt matter if it takes you a day, a week, a month or even a year.
+- **Learn at your own pace:** It doesn't matter if it takes you a day, a week, a month or even a year.
 Progress >>> Perfection
 - **Take Breaks:** You will exhaust your mind and recall less if you go all out and watch the entire course in one siting.
   **Suggested Strategy** every 25 minutes take a 5 min break, and every 2 hours take a longer 30 min break
-- **Refer to Documentation:** Things are contantly being updated, so whenever Patrick opens up some documentation, open it your end and maybe even have the code sample next to you.
+- **Refer to Documentation:** Things are constantly being updated, so whenever Patrick opens up some documentation, open it your end and maybe even have the code sample next to you.

 # Lesson 1: Blockchain Basics
 *[⌨️ (00:09:05) Lesson 1: Blockchain Basics](https://www.youtube.com/watch?v=gyMwXuJrbJQ&t=545s)*